Chinlechelys: Evolutonary implications

 Joyce et al. (2009) interpret the "poor association" of the ribs and vertebrae to the coastals as evidence that the turtle shell did not evolve exclusively from endoskeletal elements but also from dermal armor, with both parts becoming completely fused in later turtles.
 After the discovery of Odontochelys, which possessed a plastron but not a carapace, Joyce (2017) rejected C. tenertesta's status as a good representative of the ancestral turtle morphology.
-Because of this, if was instead considered a likely relative of Proganochelys quenstedtii and classified in the same genus, creating the new combination Proganochelys tenertesta.
+Because of this, it was instead considered a likely relative of Proganochelys quenstedtii and classified in the same genus, creating the new combination Proganochelys tenertesta.

 Lichtig & Lucas (2021), however, maintain that Chinlechelys tenertesta represents the ancestral morphology and habits.
 Their phylogenetic analysis places turtles close to Anthodon, a parareptile with multiple rows of osteoderms.
 Chinlechelys is in a more basal position than Odontochelys, which the authors see as a derived aquatic form that either lost the carapace or possessed an unfused carapace that was not preserved during fossilization.

 Moreover, they reject a close relationship between Testudinata and Eunotosaurus and/or Pappochelys, otherwise considered stem-turtles supporting an osteoderm-free origin of the carapace.
 In their analysis, the former is placed in Synapsida and the latter in (or near) Sauropterygia.